sluijs/RNSurvey/README.md

 __Creating an _IO_ component__

 RNSurvey is flexible such that it easily allows for new _IO_ components.
 If you create a new _IO_ component, make sure to give it a unique _type_ property.
 Once created, you should make sure that your question layout (e.g. `<BasicQuestion>`) knows when to render this _IO_ component.

+__Downloading and submitting questionnaires__

+If you do not want to include the JSON-template for the survey in the RNSurvey component, you have two options: fetch it from a remote server, or passing it to RNSurvey via its props.
+If you want to fetch it from a remote server, I'd recommend to use __[Redux Thunk](https://github.com/reduxjs/redux-thunk)__.
+You can find a tutorial on how to pass information between native and React Native components __[here](https://facebook.github.io/react-native/docs/communication-ios)__.

 ## Licensing
 [GPLv3](LICENSE)